Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** as of graphic design and during development.

 **Description:**
 The position of the keyboard focus must be visible at all times.
 When a clickable element receives the focus (link, button…), this must be visible to the user.
 By default, the browser sets a dotted or a coloured box around the element.
-This behaviour can be replaced by a custom effect (improving the contrast, for example) but must not be deleted.
+This behavior can be replaced by a custom effect (improving the contrast, for example) but must not be deleted.
 Users who navigate using the keyboard (<kbd>TAB</kbd>) need to know the position of the focus.

 The focus indicator as well as the hover indicator (when the mouse is over an element) should be carefully considered since the graphic design.